UK breakdown coverGet a quote

 Parking Marygate Car Park, off Bootham

-Public toilets Parliament Street and Museum Gardens(1 user review)
+Public toilets Parliament Street and Museum GardensWrite a review of this walk

 © AA Media Limited 2013. © Crown Copyright Licence number 100021153

 1 Walk back into Marygate, turn left, cross the road and enter Museum Gardens through the archway.
 Follow the path straight ahead, passing the Observatory, and leave the gardens by the lodge.

 2 Turn left, then left again towards the library.
 Go left through a gate, and along the side of the library.
 Go up the steps, and through a gate in the wall.
 At the bottom of the slope, turn right and follow Abbey Wall into Exhibition Square.

 3 Cross at the traffic lights and go through Bootham Bar.
 A few yards on your left, take a passageway beside the Hole in the Wall pub and turn right down Precentor's Court.
 By the Minster go left through the gate, signed 'York Minster Library and Archives'.

 4 Follow the path left to the Minster Library building.
 Bend right through the gate and along the cobbled road.
 Turn left by the postbox down Chapter House Street, bending right into Ogleforth.
 At the crossroads turn right, then go left through an archway opposite the National Trust tea rooms.

 5 Bear right into Bartle Garth, which bends left.
 At the T-junction turn right, and then go left down Spen Lane.
 Opposite Hilary House go right along St Saviourgate.
 At the T-junction turn left to the crossroads, then right.
 Next to Jones's shoe shop on the left take a passage, Lady Peckitt's Yard.